Organization for Universal Safety and Prosperity (OUSP)

 To give a specific example, a world were pirates and empire-sponsored privateers constantly attack global shipping is a world of much lower economic value than a world where peace is enforced on the oceans.
 Peaceful oceans allow for a much higher volume of global trade at much lower cost, as greater risks to shipping require more expensive insurance.
 Not to mention that war burns through resources, destroys capital, wastes lives, and ruins quality of life.

-It’s very hard to argue that a world with more military conflict overall is a world of greater value.
-There is a small minority of profiteers in every conflict, like arms manufacturers and dealers, but the whole point of arms is to literally cause destruction, the closest thing there is to the opposite of production.
+It’s very hard to argue that a world with more military conflict in it is a world of greater value.
+There is a small minority of profiteers in every conflict, like arms manufacturers and mercenaries, but the whole point of arms is to literally cause destruction, the closest thing there is to the absolute opposite of production.

 Even when the war is cold and the stockpiled arms remain unused, the best thing the arms can do in economic terms is depreciate.
 This is why the peaceful period following the end of the cold war was called a “peace dividend”.
 Not having to invest into military is a net gain in value, as investments elsewhere in the economy are pretty much guaranteed to be more productive, if the risk of conflict is low.